Romée Kars

 ‘I've always been fascinated by the ground beneath our feet.
 As a child I collected stones and wanted to know everything about volcanoes.
 During my Geology studies, a world opened up for me.
 Also at TNO I learn every day, especially from my colleagues.

 Many disciplines come together here.
 Geology, geohydrology, geochemistry: everyone here likes to share their expertise and is open to new insights.
 This results in interesting cross-pollination.
 I find working with other ‘geo-addicts’ really inspiring.
-For example, we recently investigated a sediment core using a CT scanner to see what information this would yield.
+For instance, we are developing ways to add 'Anthropogenic' to our geological modelling.
+We humans change quite a lot to the subsurface by excavation - like peat or sand extraction - and by adding material, for example sand when building houses.
+But how do you register that on a map?
 Being a bit 'nerdy' to arrive at something useful – you can do that at TNO.’

 Utrecht